Intel buys software business from Canada's Pivot Technology in 5G push

 By Stephen Nellis

-Oct 15 (Reuters) - California chipmaker Intel Corp INTC.O has agreed to purchase a software business from Toronto-based information technology firm Pivot Technology Solutions Inc PTG.TO, Intel said on Tuesday.
+Oct 15 (Reuters) - Intel Corp INTC.O has agreed to purchase a software business from Toronto-based Pivot Technology Solutions Inc PTG.TO for $27 million, the U.S. chipmaker said on Tuesday.

-Intel said it would purchase Smart Edge, a software business that is designed to help split up data and store it closer to users to make computing devices respond faster.
-The companies did not disclose financial terms of the deal.
+Intel said it would buy Smart Edge, a software that helps split up data and store it closer to users to make computing devices respond faster.

 The software is designed to run on Intel's chips, which are best known as the heart of most personal computers but which the company is aiming to sell into equipment for 5G, the next generation of wireless data networks that is being rolled out starting this year.